IABTechLab/fideslang/mkdocs/docs/data_identification_qualifiers.md

     You can extend the taxonomy to support your system needs.
 If you do this, we recommend extending from the existing class structures to ensure interopability inside and outside your organization.

-    If you have suggestions for core classes that should ship with the taxonomy, please submit your requests here (**needs link to feature requests**).
+    If you have suggestions for core classes that should ship with the taxonomy, [please submit your requests here](https://github.com/ethyca/privacy-taxonomy/issues)

 ## Data Identification Qualifiers